statelesscode/nerd_dice/README.md

   # total number of dice rolled for each ability score
   config.ability_score_dice_rolled = 4 # must duck-type to positive Integer

-  # highest(n) dice from the total number of dice rolled that are included in the ability score total
+  # highest(n) dice from the total number of dice rolled
+  # that are included in the ability scoretotal
+  #
   # CANNOT EXCEED ability_score_dice_rolled see Note below
   config.ability_score_dice_kept = 3 # must duck-type to positive Integer